steffytw/django-deployment-in-heroku/README.md

 Database has been created and is available

 ```
-- Step 25 :  To automaticaly configure your  files in heroku ,install django-heroku.
+- Step 25 :  To automatically configure your  application in heroku ,install django-heroku.The django-heroku package automatically configures your Django application to work on Heroku.jango 2.0 is targeted, but older versions of Django should be compatible.
+Only Python 3 is supported.
 ```
 pip install django-heroku

 ```
-- Step 26 :  Go to settings.py and import django-heroku
+- Step 26 :  Go to settings.py and import django-heroku.This is a Django library for Heroku applications that ensures a seamless deployment and development experience.
 ```
 import django_heroku